sergiomrebelo/ldc-repository-example/README.md

 ### Prerequisites

-List any prerequisites or system requirements that users need to install your project.
-Include links and instructions if necessary.
+If necessary, list any prerequisites or requirements that users need to install your project.
+Include links and instructions.

 - Prerequisite 1
 - Prerequisite 2